A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling

 \section{Introduction}

-Gravitational lensing is the phenomenon by which light rays are deflected as they traverse through curved space caused by the presence of massive astrophysical objects.
+Gravitational lensing refers to the deflection of light rays as they traverse a space curved by the presence of massive astrophysical objects.
 In the present era of precision cosmology, gravitational lensing has become a powerful probe in many areas of astrophysics and cosmology, from stellar to cosmological scales.
-Galaxy-galaxy strong lensing (GGSL) is a particular case of gravitational lensing in which the background source and foreground lens are both galaxies and the lensing system is sufficient to distort images of sources into arcs or even rings, depending on the relative angular position of the two objects.
-Since the discovery of the first GGSL system in 1988 \cite{Hewitt1988}, many valuable scientific applications have been realized, such as studying galaxy mass density profiles \cite{Sonnenfeld2015,Shu2016b,Kung2018}, detecting galaxy substructure~\cite{Vegetti2014,Hezaveh2016,Bayer2018}, measuring cosmological parameters~\cite{Collett2014,Rana2017,Suyu2017}, investigating the nature of high redshift galaxies~\cite{Bayliss2017,Dye2018,Sharda2018}, and constraining the properties of self-interacting dark matter candidates~\cite{Shu2016,Gilman2017,Kummer2018}.
+Galaxy-galaxy strong lensing (GGSL) is a particular case of gravitational lensing in which the background source and the foreground lens are both galaxies, and the lensing system is sufficiently massive to distort images of sources into arcs or even closed arcs (``Einstein rings''), depending on the relative angular position of the two objects.
+Since the discovery of the first GGSL system~\citep{Hewitt1988}, many valuable scientific applications have been realized, such as studying galaxy mass density profiles \citep{Sonnenfeld2015,Shu2016b,Kung2018}, detecting the galaxy substructure~\citep{Vegetti2014,Hezaveh2016,Bayer2018}, measuring cosmological parameters~\citep{Collett2014,Rana2017,Suyu2017}, investigating the nature of high redshift galaxies~\citep{Bayliss2017,Dye2018,Sharda2018}, and constraining the properties of self-interacting dark matter candidates~\citep{Shu2016,Gilman2017,Kummer2018}.